influxdata/telegraf/plugins/parsers/csv/README.md

-The `csv_timestamp_column` option specifies the column name containing the time value and `csv_timestamp_format` must be set to a Go "reference time" which is defined to be the specific time: `Mon Jan 2 15:04:05 MST 2006`.
+The `csv_timestamp_column` option specifies the column name containing the time value and `csv_timestamp_format` must be set to a Go "reference time" which is defined to be the specific time: `Mon Jan 2 15:04:05 MST 2006`, it can also be `unix` (for epoch in ms format like 1257894000 )

 Consult the Go [time][time parse] package for details and additional examples on how to set the time format.